Nursery Plants and Facilities

 All residents are invited to come to Council's weekly potting day at the Community Nursery.

-The community nursery facility is available for use by Hawkesbury residents to produce native plants for non-profit purposes such as for environmental restoration plantings, private gardens and for community projects like Bushcare, Landcare, School and Scout Groups.
+As part of the Volunteer Program, The Hawkesbury Community Nursery is available for use by Hawkesbury residents to produce native plants for environmental restoration plantings, private gardens and for community projects like Bushcare, Landcare, School and Scout Groups.
+All schools in the Hawkesbury Local Government area get 4 free native plants (forestry tube size) of their choice every year from the Hawkesbury Community Nursery.
+Contact the Nursery Officer for more details.